Zoster Virus Vaccine Live (Oka/Merck), Refrigerator Stable.

 - you have or have had any medical problems

-- are taking any medications that might weaken your immune system
+- are taking or have taken any medications that might weaken your immune system

 - have any allergies including allergies to gelatin or neomycin

 - become pregnant or plan to become pregnant in the next three months, are breast-feeding, or plan to start breast-feeding

 Your doctor will decide if ZOSTAVAX should be given